hadoge/FINAL_PONG/README.md

-In order to compile the game you will need to install raylib 1.6
+In order to run the game you will need to install raylib 1.6

 Here is the link to raylib 1.6.0 version release :